Wirecloud/docker-wirecloud/hub-docs/README.md

 [Docker machine](https://docs.docker.com/machine/) is another tool that provides the ability to create Docker hosts in a computer, cloup provider or data center.

 First, install docker compose following [this steps](https://docs.docker.com/compose/install/).
 Do not install from pip, there are some problems in the pip version with the terminal forwarding.
-Then, install docker compose following [this steps](https://docs.docker.com/machine/).
+Then, install docker machine following [this steps](https://docs.docker.com/machine/).

 Check that you have installed with: